diaryson/demo/README.md

-# Welcome to Diaryson demo
+# Welcome to Diaryson.com
-There are will be day be
+See day,
-Kostya kestkostya@outlook.com
+Good, by me - Kostya kestkostya@outlook.com